matomo-org/developer-documentation/docs/generated/master/Piwik/ScheduledTask.md

 Returns a unique name for this scheduled task.

-The name is stored in the DB and is used to store when tasks were last executed.
+The name is stored in the DB and is used to store a task's previous execution time.
 The name is created using:

-- the class name that contains the method to execute,
+- the name of the class that contains the method to execute,
 - the name of the method to regularly execute,
 - and the value that is passed to the executed task.